 Connect to your phone

-For iPhone users, connecting to your phone will be a dead giveaway whether or not your new earphones are legit or not.
-Say what you will about the “walled garden” style of Apple products, but a lot of the nonsense associated with being a completely open platform is less of an issue.
+For iPhone users, connecting to your phone will be a dead giveaway whether your new earphones are legit.
+Say what you will about Apple products’ “walled garden” style, but a lot of the nonsense associated with being a completely open platform is less of an issue.

-Open the case to your AirPods (or follow the pairing procedure for the AirPods Max if that’s what you have).
-If you have an iPhone, it will either start the pairing process or it will inform you that the phone can’t verify the product and that you need to connect to your “AirPods” conventionally.
-This is a great sign you have a counterfeit pair.
+Open the case for your AirPods (or follow the pairing procedure for the AirPods Max if that’s what you have).
+If you have an iPhone, it will either start the pairing process or inform you that the phone can’t verify the product and that you need to connect to your “AirPods” conventionally.
+This is a great sign that you have a counterfeit pair.
 Though it’s still possible that something else is up, it’s extremely unlikely.

 Other signs will be painfully obvious as well, as features like “find my” earbuds won’t work with counterfeits, as they’re Apple-exclusive features.
 While it may seem like a really obvious thing to say, it’s insanely difficult to make fake AirPods that will work with every feature Apple offers.
 For Android users, this will be a little more tricky because these features do not work by default on your phone.
 It’s one of the many drawbacks of using Apple accessories with non-Apple source devices.